What Is Mishti Dessert?

 Making Mishti at Home

 In South Asia, the mishti industry is an essential part of the culture.
 There are thousands of mishti shops with expert artisans who have perfected the intricate art of making mishti over decades.
 In the United States, many South Asian grocery stores will carry a limited selection of common mishti such as Rasmalai or Sandesh.
 In select cities with a large South Asian population, like Huston and New York, certain heritage mishti shops have opened up franchises to meet the demands in those areas.
-But seeing as visiting a mishti shop isn’t quite feasible at the moment, here are a few simple recipe ideas for you to try making mishti at home:
+But seeing as visiting a mishti shop isn’t quite feasible at the moment, here are a few simple recipe ideas for you to try making mishti at home.
+Here’s how to make paneer at home, too.

 To make chenna, simply bring milk to a rolling boil.
 Then switch off the heat, add lemon juice and stir until the milk curdles.
 Once the curding has completed, strain completely.
 Lightly knead the chenna for five minutes, then use it to make any of the following mishti: